banzekin/my_aliases/README.md

 # Manual installation
 1. Copy .my_aliases to your home root folder.

-2. Make a directory called ".my_aliases_data" and put the rest of the files into it
+2. Make a directory called ".my_aliases_data" and place the rest of the files in it

 3. Then add into your .bashrc file profile